zone117x/node-cryptonote-pool/README.md

     /* Block depth required for a block to unlocked/mature.
 Found in daemon source as the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
     "depth": 60,
-    "poolFee": 2, //2% pool fee
-    "devDonation": 0.1 //0.1% donation to send to pool dev - only works with Monero },
+    "poolFee": 1.8, //1.8% pool fee (2% total fee total including donations) "devDonation": 0.1, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0.1 //0.1% donation to send to core devs - only works with Monero },

 /* AJAX API used for front-end website. */